If you like Chai tea and shortbread, you are going to fall in love with these cookies. They are absolutely delightful!

 I wanted to make these cookies for my neighbour to thank her for having brought over some homemade Indian food for us.
 I haven’t run into her yet so I can’t report back on whether her family enjoyed them, but my friends and family thought they were amazing.

 I used one of my favourite shortbread cookie recipes from Canadian Living Magazine and added some Indian-inspired flavours.
-Teja Foods is my favourite Indian spice company in Vancouver.
+Teja Foods is my favourite local Indian spice company.

-These cookies would go so well with a cup of tea anytime.
+These cookies would go so well with a warm cup of tea.
 They’re crisp, buttery, sweet and spicy.
+The dough is so easy to work with.
 I think you’re going to love them!

 - 1 cup softened unsalted butter